Businesses get creative to hire amid worker shortage

 Wawa is offering a $500 signing bonus for new employees and a free Shorti hoagie each shift.

 “The big corporations are really trying to get their hooks into people.
-If they’re struggling to get people, it’s not surprising that a bar in a city like York is definitely struggling to get bar staff, waiting staff, stuff like that,” said David O’Leary, yard manager at Gift Horse Brewing Company in York.
+If they’re struggling to get people, it’s not surprising that a bar in a city like York is definitely struggling to get bar staff, waiting staff, stuff like that,” David O’Leary, yard manager at Gift Horse Brewing Company in York said.

 O’Leary runs his own business bartending at private events, but stepped up to work at the brewery and bar when he heard they were struggling to find workers.